opencastsoftware/selenium-test-starter-java/README.md

-# Acceptance test Cucumber/Selenium/Java project
+# Opencast Software interview pairing session for Acceptance test with Cucumber/Selenium/Java

 # Requirements for running this repository: